Last updated March 2026

 Once approved, funds are disbursed according to the loan terms.
 For operating loans, this might be in stages as you make purchases.

-A $50,000 microloan is easier to get, faster to process, and builds your relationship and track record with FSA.
-Once you've successfully managed a microloan, your next loan application (for a larger amount) is much stronger.
+A $50,000 microloan is easier to get, faster to process, and builds your track record with FSA.
+Once you've successfully managed a microloan, your next application for a larger amount is much stronger.
+Starting small is a strategy, not a compromise.

-You don't need a professional business plan to apply.
 FSA loan officers are experienced at helping farmers develop feasible plans.
 Come with your basic idea and numbers and work through it together.
+You don't need a consultant or a 30-page document.

-4. The Down Payment Program is a game-changer
+4. Not knowing about the Down Payment Program

-5% down on farmland is extraordinary.
-No commercial lender offers this.
-If you're a beginning farmer looking to buy your first property, this should be the first call you make — before talking to any bank.
+5% down on farmland, no commercial lender offers this.
+If you're a beginning farmer looking to buy your first property, look into the Down Payment Program before talking to any bank.

-5. FSA loans can fund your EQIP cost-share
+5. Not realizing FSA loans can fund your EQIP cost-share

 If you get an EQIP contract but can't afford your 25% (or 10%) cost-share out of pocket, an FSA operating loan or microloan can cover that gap.
-You're essentially financing your portion of a conservation investment.
 FSA even has a specific Conservation Loan option for this purpose.

 FSA is designed to be a stepping stone, not a permanent lender.
 They'll periodically review whether you've become creditworthy enough to refinance with a commercial lender.
-This is normal and expected — don't be surprised when it comes up.
+This is normal and expected, it means the program worked.

 FSA Loans + Other Programs